patrickmineault/codebook/tidy.myst.md

 It's easy to mock style guides as pedantic nitpicking.
 After all, style, like spelling, is ultimately arbitrary.
 However, adhering to a standard style can help you preserve your working memory.
 Don't spend precious mental energy making lots of micro-decisions about variable names and how many spaces to put after a parenthesis: use the style guide.
 If there's a standard obvious way of doing things, do it that way.

-The short term advantage of using consistent structure get amplified through time.
+The short term advantage of using consistent structure gets amplified over time.
 Once you've put aside a project for long enough, you will need to reacquaint yourself with it anew, and cruft and dead ends will no longer make sense.
 Maintaining good code hygiene will make your future self happy.